davidgutierrezrubio/jmathanim/Gallery/Gallery.md

 //The outer circle
 Shape outerCircle = Shape.circle().thickness(4).drawColor(JMColor.BLUE);

-//This shape (outerCircle scaled 50%) is the path that will walk the rotatingCircle group Shape path = outerCircle.copy().scale(.5);
+//This shape (outerCircle scaled 50%) is the path that will follow the rotatingCircle group Shape path = outerCircle.copy().scale(.5);

 //Add the diameters